-NotFixed Allows line spacing in a paragraph to change to accommodate the largest font on each line.
+NotFixed Allows line spacing in a paragraph to change to

-accommodate the largest forit on each line
+accommodate the largest font on each line.

-PgfAlignment keyword
+PafAlianment keyword

 Sets left, center, right, or justified for the horizontal position of a paragraph within the left and right indents.
 Insert a keyword child element from the catalog to specify the type of alignment.